JGarnica22/PSlab/HowTo's/HowTo_SetupTerminalMac.md

 # How to Set up your Terminal in Mac

-If you are running your analyses in Mac, you will already have installed the _Terminal.app_.
+If you working in Mac, you will already have installed the _Terminal.app_.
 Terminal provides a command line interface to control the UNIX-based operating system that controls Mac operating system (macOS).<br/>

 Currently, after macOS Catalina, Mac uses _zsh_ as the default login and interactive shell ("language").<br/>